 I'd like to thank my colleague and Thorgate tech lead Johan Viirok for contributing to this article and providing technical insights on why we use Python in E-health.

 Thorgate specialises in healthtech, Python and React Native development projects.
-If you'd like to discuss how we can assist you in your own healthtech project, please feel free to write to me at email@example.com
+If you'd like to discuss how we can assist you in your own healthtech project, please feel free to write to us at email@example.com